 For more information about how we allocate our PE funding and the results of our most recent parent and pupil surveys please click the link below.

-The Skills Progression Plan outlines our curriculum coverage and the progression of skills that will be taught to and developed by children throughout their time at KPS.
+The document outlines our curriculum intent, coverage and the progression of skills that will be taught to and developed by children throughout their time at KPS.
 Our PE curriculum is skills based with children regularly taught new skills and provided with opportunities to further develop existing skills through specific sports.

 The planning exemplar is a model unit for PE planning at KPS.
 Each unit should take place over approximalty 6 sessions and see teaching, recaping, practice and implimentation of the skills outlined with the progression plan.
 Individual lessons should begin with a dymnatic warm up (non static activity) moving into to teaching, assessment and practice/implimentation of skills in activites or games.